Is Vegetarian or Vegan Ketogenic Therapy Possible?

 Hannah Warren

-Medically Reviewed by Bret Scher, MD, FAAC
+Medically Reviewed by Bret Scher, MD, FACC

 People are often surprised to learn that I put bipolar 1 disorder into remission following a vegetarian keto diet.
 Many have the misconception that keto is a fad diet that consists mostly of meat and dairy.
 In fact, a therapeutic ketogenic diet is an evidence-based medical treatment for many illnesses.
 And though most people do incorporate animal-based nutrition into their keto diet, if you are a vegan or vegetarian, it may still be possible to follow a ketogenic diet to treat a mental illness or other health conditions.